FischKevin/FischKevin/README.md

 # Hi, I'm Kevin! 👋

 I've been QA Engineer for 15 years.
-I am now studying at OpenClassrooms to become a JavaScript React.
+I am now studying at OpenClassrooms to become a JavaScript React developper.